 Depending on the nature of the emergency (including but not exclusive to: a major medical issue, an arrest, an assault, political unrest, natural disaster, etc.), students should immediately contact the proper authorities in order of importance:

 - In-country emergency medical, police, or consular services

-- In-country program management staff.
-This can include your host institution's emergency contact or faculty program leader.
+- In-country program management staff, which can include your host institution's emergency contact or faculty program leader

-- Your family and friends to keep them updated on the situation when necessary.
+- Family and friends to keep them updated on the situation when necessary